-Social Workers provide comprehensive and effective social work assessment and intervention for patients and their families and whānau to promote and support the best possible health outcomes, interdependence, autonomy and dignity of life.
+Physiotherapists provide comprehensive and effective assessment and intervention for patients and their families and whānau to promote and support the best possible health outcomes, interdependence, autonomy and dignity of life.
+This role requires a current Annual Practicing Certificate.

 Key Accountabilities